 - Using technology to build understanding

 These are skills that employers want.
 According to Bloomberg, teamwork and communication are among the top skills employers seek.
-The 2015 National Association of Colleges and Employees Job Outliook Handbook found that an average of 70% of employers value written and oral communication skills while nearly 78% value a potential employee's ability to work in a team.
 These skills, along with many more, are emphasized in the BATC degree.

 You want to learn from a world class faculty.
 Texas Tech's program in Technical Communication & Rhetoric (TCR) has the largest faculty in the world for programs of its kind.
 Well-known scholars teach BATC students in classes with a low student-teacher ratio, so you'll get plenty of personal attention.